 The Wired Group enjoys a strong and growing reputation for integrity and unbiased perspective, particularly among regulators.
 The Wired Group's focus on obtaining fact-based solutions to client challenges have earned the firm and its team of seasoned professionals the respect of regulators, utility managers, and peers across the US.

 The Wired Group is led by Paul Alvarez, formerly the utility practice leader at sustainable development advisory firm MetaVu, Inc. At MetaVu, Mr. Alvarez led teams that conducted comprehensive, independent evaluations of two high-profile smart grid deployments, including Xcel Energy's SmartGridCity and Duke Energy's Cincinnati deployment for the PUC of Ohio.
-Mr. Alvarez has been active in the distribution utility industry for over a decade and has almost two decades of experience in product management and product development for such firms as Motorola, Baxter Healthcare, and Searle (now Pfizer) Pharmaceuticals.
+Mr. Alvarez has been active in the distribution utility industry for almost two decades and has testified before regulatory commissions in California, Colorado, Kansas, Kentucky, Maryland, Massachusetts, and Ohio.
 He is the author of Smart Grid Hype and Reality -- A Systems Approach to Maximizing Customer Return on Utility Investment.
 He is also an adjunct professor for the University of Colorado's Global Energy Management Program and the Advanced Regulatory Studies program at Michigan State University.
 Mr. Alvarez holds an undergraduate degree in Business Administration from Indiana University and a Master's degree in Management from the Kellogg School at Northwestern University.

 Wired Group President Paul Alvarez, center, serving on a panel at the Association for Demand Response and Smart Grid National Town Meeting in Washington, D.C..